Drew Barrymore: Personal life

-In late 1994, Barrymore began dating Hole guitarist Eric Erlandson, followed by MTV host and comedian Tom Green in 1999; she and Green were engaged in July 2000 and married a year later.
+In late 1994, Barrymore began dating Hole guitarist Eric Erlandson.
+Barrymore began dating MTV host and comedian Tom Green in 1999.
+They were engaged in July 2000 and married a year later.
 Together, they starred in Charlie's Angels and Green's directorial film debut, Freddy Got Fingered.
-Green filed for divorce in December 2001, which was finalized on October 15, 2002.
+Green filed for divorce in December 2001; it was finalized on October 15, 2002.

-In 2002, Barrymore began dating The Strokes drummer Fabrizio Moretti shortly after they met at a concert.
+In 2002, Barrymore began dating the Strokes drummer Fabrizio Moretti, whom she had recently met at a concert.
 Their relationship ended in January 2007.
-She began dating Justin Long, but they broke up in July 2008.
-Barrymore and Long later presented themselves as a couple while filming Going the Distance, before breaking up again the following year.
+She then began dating Justin Long, but they broke up in July 2008.